Why should I use a period tracker?

-First of all, forget any idea of normal.
+First of all, stop thinking about normal.
 Every girl is different.
-What’s important is that you find out what’s normal for you; a period due Tracker will help you do that.
+What’s important is that you find out what’s normal for you; a period tracker will help you to do just that.
 All cycles are unique, but between pre-period, period and ovulation, there are a few things we all have in common:

-The dreaded Premenstrual Syndrome.
-Some common symptoms of PMS are headaches, bloating, irritability and crying more than normal.
-In other words, that urge to sit on the couch in sweatpants with a tub of ice cream and sob while watching ‘The Notebook’.
-Yeah, we’ve all been there.
+The dreaded premenstrual syndrome.
+Some common symptoms of PMS are headaches, bloating, irritability and crying more than usual.
+In other words, that urge to sit on the couch in joggers with a tub of ice cream and cry over ‘The Notebook’.
+We’ve all been there.

-Do you have the 'when is my period due' feeling?
-It’s common to experience PMS in the 3 days leading up to your period.
+It’s common to experience PMS in the three days leading up to your period.
 And just so you know: diet, caffeine and stress can increase the intensity of PMS symptoms.